 CONDITIONS OF RELEASE

 The Expanded CURFs are being released in accordance with a Ministerial Determination (Clause 7, Statutory Rules 1983, No. 19) in pursuance of Section 13 of the Census and Statistics Act 1905.
 As required by the Determination, the CURFs have been designed so that the information on the files is not likely to enable the identification of a particular person or organisation to which it relates.

-All CURF users are required to read and abide by the Responsible Access to CURFs Training Manual, Sep 2009 (cat. no. 1406.0.55.003), available from the ABS website.
+All CURF users are required to read and abide by the User Manual: Responsible Use of ABS CURFs, Sep 2009 (cat. no. 1406.0.55.003), available from the ABS website.
 Use of the data for unauthorised purposes may render the purchaser liable to severe penalties.
 Advice on the propriety of any intended use of the data is available from the: